Y2d1337/Cyber-Defenders/Spotlight/Challenge WriteUp.md

 ### 8 What was the file 'Examplesteg.jpg' renamed to?
-Before we can start, we need to understand where we can see the system event log.
+Before we can start, we need to understand where we can find MacOS system event log.

 I found video of SANS DFIR Summit on youtube that explain it

 https://www.youtube.com/watch?v=bv5gu5reKEA

-In the video they recommending using `FSEventsParser` tool to parse `FSEvents` files from the '\root\.fseventsd'
+In the video they recommending using `FSEventsParser` tool to parse `FSEvents` files from the `\root\.fseventsd`

 >Usage: FSEParser_V4.exe -s SOURCE -o OUTDIR -t SOURCETYPE [folder|image] [-c CASENAME -q REPORT_QUERIES]